astitcher/qpid-proton-tracing/Notes.md

 - Google Dapper
   - Google comment in their paper that they can use the tracing without explicit extra programming in the applications.
 They also talk about instrumenting low level libraries (used for amongst other things threading).

-  - This is only possible because they already have an RPC abstraction/abstractions that they can instrument to form the spans and the relationships between them implicitly because of the flow of RPC events into various asynchrouns executions (local and remote)
+  - This is only possible because they already have an RPC abstraction/abstractions that they can instrument to form the spans and the relationships between them implicitly because of the flow of RPC events into various asynchronous executions (local and remote)

   - This is not currently possible for us as we have no such RPC abstraction (At least in proton-c or anything using it).